-- 1. Children who are in the care of a local authority, or a child who was previously in the care of a local authority, but immediately after being looked after became subject to an adoption, residence or special quardianship order. (see footnote iii) - 2.
+- 1. Children who are in the care of a local authority, or a child who was previously in the care of a local authority, but immediately after being looked after became subject to an adoption, residence or special guardianship order. (see footnote iii) - 2.
 Children who live within the school's defined catchment area and have a sibling actually on roll of the school at the time of admission. (see footnote iv) - 3.
 Children of members of staff, who have worked at Highcliffe School for a minimum of two years, or have been recruited/retained to fulfil a skill shortage. (see footnote v) - 4.
 Children who live within the school's defined catchment area. - 5.
-Children who have a sibling actually on roll of the school at the time of admission. (see footnote iv) - 6.
-Children who attend one of the following schools: Bransgore Primary School; Brockenhurst Primary School; Highcliffe St Mark Primary School; Hordle Primary School; Mudeford Junior School; Sway St Luke's Primary School; Tiptoe Primary School. - 7.
+Children who have a sibling actually on roll of the school at the time of admission but who live outside the school's defined catchment area (see footnote iv) - 6.
+Children who attend one of the following schools: Bransgore Primary School; Brockenhurst Primary School; Highcliffe St Mark Primary School; Hordle Primary School; Mudeford Junior School; Sway St Luke's Primary School; Tiptoe Primary School, who live outside the school's defined catchment area. - 7.
 All other children